muneebazam/quest-balance/docs/_index.md

 ![](sample_notification.png)

-For more detailed architecture diagrams and explanations on the vairous aspects of QuestBalance check out the pages listed below:
+For more detailed architecture diagrams and explanations on the various aspects of QuestBalance check out the pages listed below:

 {{% children description="true" %}}